apdcode/RepData_PeerAssessment1/PA1_template.md

 naRemoved <- nrow(dt_initial) - nrow(dt_initialNaNo)
 ```

-Here's a table showing the first five observations from the initial dataset with all missing values removed.
+Here's a table showing the first five observations from the initial data set with all missing values removed.

 ```r
 head(dt_initialNaNo,5)